 In truth, Torres scored 65 goals in 102 Liverpool appearances, which is a significantly better return than one-in-two.
 What’s more, it’s a better scoring ratio than Ian Rush, Steven Gerrard, Robbie Fowler, Kenny Dalglish, Michael Owen and even Luis Suarez.

 It’s why it hurt Liverpool fans so much when Torres helped force through a move to Chelsea for £50million in the middle of a season.

 Torres played for Chelsea on 70 more occasions than he did for Liverpool yet scored 20 less goals.
-Factor in the single goal he scored for Milan in 10 games on loan and the 22 he’s added since in 84 Atletico appearances, and he’s only three above his Liverpool total, having played in 164 more games than he ever did on Merseyside – that’s how good he was at that time.
+In fact, at the time of writing this in February 2017, factoring in the single goal he scored for Milan in 10 games on loan and the 22 he’s added since in 84 Atletico appearances, he’s only three above his Liverpool total, having played in 164 more games than he ever did on Merseyside – that’s how good he was at that time.

 This goal then, back in 2009 – the age of Single Ladies by Beyonce, the death of Michael Jackson and Avatar – is the perfect illustration of everything Fernando Torres was at his very best.

 It’s April 11, the title race is going down to the wire and Liverpool have won four games straight, with Blackburn visiting Anfield hoping to hand Benitez only his third league defeat of the season – they didn’t.